 Joining the Froling sisters in the All Star 5 were Nunawading forward Alice Kunek and one player from each of the Grand Final teams, Bendigo Braves guard Tess Madgen and Ringwood Hawks guard/forward Marena Whittle.

 Ringwood Hawks Latvian import centre Digna Strautmane won the Defensive Player of the Year Award.
 Ballarat Miners guard Jade Melbourne was named the Youth Player of the Year.
 Mount Gambier Pioneers head coach Matt Sutton was named the Coach of the Year.
 Bendigo Braves guard Kelly Wilson won the Golden Hands statistical award.
 Bianca Vernon was named the Women’s Conference referee of the year.

-After trailing at half-time of the Grand Final at the State Basketball Centre on Saturday night 3 September Ringwood outscored Bendigo 31-15 in the third quarter to set up an 89-73 to win the South Conference women’s championship.
-Whittle scored 33 points and took 19 rebounds to set game highs in both categories and was named the Grand Final Most Valuable Player.
+After trailing at half-time of the Grand Final at the State Basketball Centre on Saturday night 3 September Ringwood outscored Bendigo 31-15 in the third quarter to set up an 89-73 victory to win the South Conference women’s championship.
+Whittle scored 33 points and took 19 rebounds to set game-highs in both categories and was named the Grand Final Most Valuable Player.

 More detail on each of the 2022 NBL1 South Conference Women’s Award winners is provided below.

 Alicia Froling – League MVP and All Star 5